Tags

 Tagging entire test suites

 It is possible to tag an entire test suite.
-This can be done by using the #[tags] attribute on the module containing the tests,
+This can be done by using the #[tag] attribute on the module containing the tests,

 or alternatively using the tag_suite! macro: